-Examinations will cover materials presented in the class such as classroom discussions, assignments, group projects, case studies, lectures, Power Point presentations, student experiences/ responses, Additional information provided and mentioned by the instructor during the courses can also be asked in examinations.
-Class attendance and participations during the lecture will be considered positively in the overall evaluation.
+Examinations will cover materials presented in the class such as classroom discussions, assignments, group projects, case studies, lectures, Power Point presentations, student experiences/ responses.
+Additional information provided and mentioned by the instructor during the courses can also be asked in examinations.
+Online attendance and participations during the lecture is important.